simontuck/gdc2025-website/README.md

 ## About The Project

-The Global Digital Collaboration Conference (GDC25) website serves as the primary platform for the conference taking place on July 1-2, 2025, in Geneva, Switzerland.
-The conference focuses on fostering wallets, credentials, and trusted infrastructure for the benefit of all humans.
+The Global Digital Collaboration Conference (GDC25) website serves as the primary platform for the conference that took place on July 1-2, 2025, in Geneva, Switzerland.
+The conference focused on fostering wallets, credentials, and trusted infrastructure for the benefit of all humans.

-Key features:
-- Interactive conference agenda with detailed session information
+This is now a post-conference website providing access to:
+- Conference presentations and video recordings
 - Speaker profiles and organization directory
-- Venue information and hotel recommendations
+- Conference photos and resources
-- Registration system integration
-- Co-organizer application process
-- Meeting room booking system with Stripe payments
+- Newsletter subscription for future updates
+- Information about the Book of Proceedings (coming September 2025)

 ## Built With